 Automation Solutions Closes the Gap on Last Mile Delivery for Retailers

-Industry experts are forecasting that e-commerce sales will reach $4.2 trillion in 20211.
+Industry experts forecast that e-commerce sales will reach $4.2 trillion in 2021.

 Automation capabilities for fulfillment can help retailers: